 - Illustrate possible options for interactions with child soldiers;

-- Discuss strategies for preventing the recruitment and re-recruitment of children as soldiers;
+- Discuss strategies for preventing the recruitment and re-recruitment of children as soldiers.

-he course is structured as four successive modules, defined as follows:
+This self-paced course is structured as four successive modules, defined as follows:

 Module 0 – Children and armed conflict